SreedeviSreekumari/SreedeviSreekumari.github.io/_posts/2024-01-10-Finding-prime-numbers_range.md

 ---

 First let's decide what we need from the user and how we can it be used in a function.
-Our intention here is to get receive two input values for the number range and use it as lower and upper boundaries to find prime numbers.
+Our intention here is to receive two input values for the number range and use it as lower and upper boundaries to find prime numbers.
 So let's ask the user to input those values by using Input statement.

 ```ruby
 # pass lower and upper bound as input parameter